 Dovetail Joints by Hand – Layout, Sawing, and Fitting

-Pare to final fit.
-Sneak up on it.
-Taking off is easy.
-Putting back isn’t.
+Pare to the final fit with a sharp chisel.
+Sneak up on the line.
+Taking material off is easy.
+Adding it back is impossible.

 David Chen